ManaTheWatcher/LostArcana/README.md

 # LostArcana
-Lost Arcana is a hollow knight mod that adds 22 charms based on the major acrana of a tarot deck.
+Lost Arcana is a Hollow Knight mod that adds 22 charms based on the major acrana of a tarot deck.